 2. Temples

-Ginkakuji Temple (Silver Pavilion), a World Heritage Site and a National Treasure is nestled amidst the serene Mt.
+Ginkaku-ji Temple (Silver Pavilion), a UNESCO World Heritage Site and a National Treasure, stands quietly at the foot of Mt.
 Higashiyama, far from the bustling heart of Kyoto.
-Ashikaga Yoshimasa (1436-1490, 足利義政), the 8th Shogun of the Muromachi Shogunate (1336-1573), ordered its establishment during the latter years of his reign.
-Why did Yoshimasa enjoy the rising moon […]
+Ashikaga Yoshimasa (1436-1490, 足利義政), the 8th shogun of the Muromachi shogunate (1336-1573), ordered its construction during the latter years of his reign.
+Within the tranquil confines of […]

 Read more